CONGRATULATIONS TO THE 2026 NCASA AWARD WINNERS

 DAVE WILLIAMS served for several years as the North Carolina USSF Director of Referee Assessment.
 During his years of service, he had a direct impact on the quality and strength of officiating of adult soccer, not only in the Charlotte area, where he was based, but also throughout the state.
 Both as an on-field referee and an administrator, he was respected by players and fellow officials.

 Beyond his work with referees, Dave was driven by his passion for soccer and his willingness to always go beyond what was required, including through his service on the NCASA Board and many other volunteer contributions.
-His many contributions to the game of soccer have been recognized by induction into the NC Soccer Hall of Fame (http://ncsoccerhalloffame.com/dave-williams/).
+His many contributions to the game of soccer have been recognized by induction into the NC Soccer Hall of Fame.
+Click to read about Dave Williams

 In recognition of his personal qualities and of his contributions to adult soccer, NCASA selects an individual to receive the Dave Williams Award each year who embodies Dave’s love of soccer and willingness to go beyond the call of duty to support both the good of the game and those who participate in it.